ACCESS LICENCE FAQs

 - Group application- group members' passport copy not attach, no support from local collaborator/resource managers (these letters of support must have their names identified as reflected in the access form)

 - Submitting your application 1 week (or less) before the deadline is not recommended.
 It usually takes more than 5 working days (or up to 1 month depending on the issues and institutions involve) to sort out the queries.
 You are recommended to read the instruction on our website carefully and make the necessary arrangement once you have decided to conduct your research in Sabah

-No, you can only apply for new export licence.
+No, you can only apply for new transfer licence.
 The procedure and processing time are the same.

-Do I need to apply for export licence if my specimen is listed under the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES)?
+Do I need to apply for transfer licence if my specimen is listed under the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES)?

-Yes, as long as you require the specimen/samples for research purposes, you are required to apply for export licence from Sabah Biodiversity Council.
+Yes, as long as you require the specimen/samples for research purposes, you are required to apply for transfer licence from Sabah Biodiversity Council.